apitapestry/apistry/docs/apistry.md

-# APIstry
+# Apistry

-Landing page for the APIstry documentation.
+Landing page for the Apistry documentation.
 Provide a succinct overview, purpose, and links to key sections.

-## What is APIstry?
+## What is Apistry?
 A brief description goes here.

 ## Next Steps